 • And following Good Faith Receiving – more predominant among retailers

-Another approach to speed up the process is to conduct random checks and keep record of all missing and/or damaged cargo and its supplier, shipper and/or carrier.
+Another approach to speeding up the process is to conduct random checks and keep record of all missing and/or damaged cargo and its supplier, shipper and/or carrier.
 Once enough data has been collected, receiving clerks will put focus on those suppliers, shippers and carriers with the most recurrent problems.
 The warehouse manager should also use this data to make these companies aware of the problem.

 Parcel Dimensioning Systems Integrated with Weighing Scale

-Remember, the lack of process oriented operations is one of the biggest problems affecting warehouse efficiency and safety today.
+Remember, the lack of process-oriented operations is one of the biggest problems affecting warehouse efficiency and safety today.